Kotlin/kotlin-by-example/examples/02_control_flow/05_Conditional expression.md

 </div>

-1. `if` is an expression, i.e. it returns a value.
+1. `if` is an expression here, i.e. it returns a value.